 FAQs

-Yes, you can make dry fruit chivda for fasting if you use ingredients allowed in your family during vrat.
-Use dried potato chips, cashews, almonds, raisins, ghee, mint, powdered sugar, amchur, and sendha namak.
-Avoid regular salt or any spice that you do not use during fasting.
+Yes.
+Use ingredients that are suitable for fasting in your family, such as dried potato chips, cashews, almonds, raisins, ghee or coconut oil, mint, powdered sugar, amchur, and sendha namak.
+Avoid regular salt or spices that you do not use during vrat.

-The potato chips may become hard if they are cooked for too long.
-Soak the dried potato chips briefly, drain them well, spray lightly with oil, and stop air frying once they turn crisp.
-They will firm up more as they cool.
+The potato chips can become hard if they are cooked for too long.
+Drain them well after soaking, spray lightly with oil, and stop air frying once they are crisp.
+They will become slightly crisper as they cool.

-Yes, you can add cornflakes or poha if you are making a regular snack version.
-For fasting, keep the base as dried potato chips or other vrat-friendly ingredients that your family uses.
+Yes.
+You can add cornflakes or poha when making a regular snack version.
+For fasting, keep the base to dried potato chips or other ingredients that you normally use during vrat.

 Leave a Reply